-HHB services are not intended to supplant regular school services are are by design temporary.
+HHB services are not intended to supplant regular school services but are by design temporary.
 The student must anticipate being absent from school for a minimum of ten consecutive or intermittent school days due to a medical or psychiatric condition.
 The student's inability to attend school for medical or psychiatric reasons must be certified by a licensed physician or licensed psychiatrist who is currently treating the student for the diagnosis presented.

-For HHB forms or questions contact your school counselor or Dr. Scott James, Associate Superintendent, at 229-225-4380 EXT 111, sjames@tcjackets.net-office email.
+For HHB forms or questions contact your school counselor or Chris Huckans, at 229-225-4380 EXT 111, chuckans@tciackets.net -office email.